Edith Dalton-James

 Edith Dalton-James MBE CD (February 1, 1896 – November 5, 1976) was a Jamaican educator and politician.
 She was a founding member of the People's National Party (1938), and the first woman to become president of the Jamaica Union of Teachers in 1949.

 Early life and education

 Dalton-James was born on February 1, 1896, in Townhead, Westmoreland.
-She was the daughter of John William Dalton and Jeanette Dalton (née Walcott).
+She was the daughter of John William Walcott and Jeanette Walcott (née Young).
 She attended Shortwood Teachers College from 1911 to 1914.
 She also attended the Institute of Education, University of London.

 Education career

 Dalton-James worked as a teacher at Unity and Half Way Tree schools, prior to serving as principal of Chetolah Park Primary School beginning in 1951.
 She was a schoolteacher for forty years, twenty of which she spent at Chetolah Park.
 She served four terms as president of the Jamaican Union of Teachers (JUT), and was elected three times as president of the Caribbean Union of Teachers.
 Dalton-James was instrumental in the development of the Jamaica Teachers' Association.
 She was the first woman and first classroom teacher to become president of the JUT in 1949.